-(Coming soon) Cash Pay Rates: $125 for Adult Individual Sessions (50 minutes)
+Cash Pay Rates: Starting at $125 for Individual Sessions (50 minutes)

 I partner with Open Path Psychotherapy Collective for sliding scale session slots $40-$70 with certain criteria to be met.
 Open Path Psychotherapy Collective is a non-profit nationwide network of mental health professionals dedicated to providing in-office and online mental health care—at a steeply reduced rate—to individuals, couples, children, and families in need.